Supervisory Comitee:

 is composed of the following parts:

-this page you should be able to install and obtain all necessary
+should be able to install and obtain all necessary documentation on

 Starting with Clifford Algebra